jmenestr/react-redux-alerts/readme.md

 ## Getting started with `react-redux-alerts`
 ###Step 1
 The first thing to do is mount the 'react-redux-alerts' reducer to Redux.
 This only has to be done at startup.
+Make sure it's mounted to the alerts key.

 ```js
 import { createStore, combineReducers } from 'redux';